conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``0``

-This option can be used to let converse.js automatically change user presence
+The amount of seconds after which the user's presence status should automatically become ``away``.

+If the user's status is ``extended away``, it won't be changed to ``away``.

-This set the number a seconds before user presence become ``away`` If the value if negative or ``0``, the function is disabled.
+If the given value is negative or ``0``, this option is disabled.

 auto_xa
 -------

 * Default:  ``0``

-This option can be used to let converse.js automatically change user presence

-This set the number a seconds before user presence become ``xa`` (eXtended Away) The value must be greater than ``auto_away``
+The amount of seconds after which the user's presence status should automatically become ``extended away``.

-If the value if negative or ``0``, the function is disabled.
+If the value is negative or ``0``, the function is disabled.

 auto_reconnect
 --------------